IonicaBizau/scrape-it/CONTRIBUTING.md

  - Fork the project in your account and create a branch with your fix:
    `some-great-feature` or `some-issue-fix`.

- - Commit your changes in that branch, writing code following the [code style][2].
+ - Commit your changes in that branch, writing the code following the [code style][2].
 If the project contains tests (generally, the `test` directory), you are encouraged to add a test as well. :memo: